 - Jiffy mix, from Chelsea Milling Company.

 The first step is to pickle the eggs.
-McClure's Spicy Pickles makes for the perfect brine for the pickling process.
-However, if you decide to use a different brand of pickles, or make your own brine, make sure to use cayenne and habanero peppers to add spice to the flavor.
-Use your favorite method for hard-boiling eggs, (Here is the strategy I use) then let them soak in the brine for about two weeks.
+McClure's makes the perfect brine for the pickling process, and can sometimes be found in stores at Eastern Market.
+Add cayenne and habanero peppers to add spice to the flavor.
+Use your favorite method for hard-boiling eggs, (Here is the strategy I use) then soak them for 3-4 days in brine.
+(Here are some good tips for pickling eggs.)

 Deep frying and serving

+Now it's time to make your Detroit Eggs!
 At this point, mix your cornbread batter, and dip each egg into the batter, covering it completely.
 It is best if you can do this by touching as little of the egg as possible, but make sure to roll it in the batter at least once to fully cover it before removing the egg from the batter.
-With your deep fryer set to 350 degrees, submerge the egg completely in the deep fryer for about 6 minutes.
-Remove the egg from the fryer, and let the grease drip off of it for about 5 minutes before serving.
+Try using Jiffy's corndog recipe to get the proper consistency.
+Set your deep fryer to 350 degrees, and submerge the egg completely in the deep fryer for about 6 minutes.
+Remove the egg from the fryer, and let the grease drip off of it and cool for about 5 minutes before serving.

 The Detroit Egg is a wonderful combination of sweet, savory and spicy flavors, all mixed into one.
 The most powerful flavor comes from the pickled egg, but the rest of the flavors blend very well with it.
-I would recommend washing it down with a glass of milk, your favorite flavor of Faygo, or a dark stout beer.
-If you eat more than one, try eating a piece of celery in between to cleanse your palate.
+I would recommend washing it down with a Faygo Rock N' Rye, or an Atwater Vanilla Java Porter.
+If you're eating other things, try a piece of celery in between to cleanse your palate.

 Serving the Detroit Egg